The supplement may help with weight management and blood sugar levels

 As with many of the potential benefits of berberine, again, more research is needed.

-While there have been a few small studies on the topic, Dr. Tumah says that berberine may be considered a safe botanical compound to use in premenopausal women with PCOS who want to become pregnant because of its few side effects.
+While there have been a few small studies on the topic, Dr. Tumah says that berberine may be considered a safe botanical compound to use in premenopausal women with PMOS who want to become pregnant because of its few side effects.

 But its effect on increasing your chances of being pregnant is unclear and he hasn’t seen any strong evidence to support those claims.